Welcome to our Texas to California drive trip planner!

 If you’re living in Texas, then you can begin your Texas to California Drive anywhere near the four major cities of Houston, Dallas, San Antonio, and Austin.

-We have done this from Houston and have several friends who have been on a road trip from Austin to California and had fun.
+We have been on the road trip from Houston to California many times and have had great fun.

 If you are flying into Texas for the road trip then consider either Dallas or Houston both of which are major airports and well-connected to different destinations.